Here's what you need to know to execute a successful event from start to finish.

 Food & Drink

 Students enjoy the benefit of several common spaces and discounted catering packages which work very well for a variety of events.
 Some rooms, like the special event rooms Greenberg or Lipton Hall, have special protocols.
-Stephanie Kaminoff of our Hospitality team has a variety of special student catering options if you choose one of the special event rooms.
-Catering to your needs, including dietary restrictions, is their specialty.
-Let her know well in advance what you have in mind so that she may fulfill your request within reasonable budget constraints.
+Our Hospitality team has a variety of special student catering options if you choose one of the special event rooms via PLATED Catering at NYU Law.
+Let Hospitality know well in advance what you have in mind so that she may fulfill your request within reasonable budget constraints.

 Bring It All Together